Jackson finds right spot with West Greene

 “I also spent my whole teaching career here,” said Jackson.

-Coming off a 2-8 season, Jackson has his sites set on the offseason workouts.
+Coming off a 2-8 season, Jackson has his sights set on the offseason workouts.
 He will be looking for two characteristics in his players.

 All eyes will again be on tailback Colin Brady.